Swasth-Apps/healthcoach-help/src/pages/coach/topics/sessions-1.md

 ![Sessions](/img/add-sessions-i.png "Sessions")

-There you will have to add the following details as mentioned below-
+Here, you will have to add the following details as mentioned below-

 * **Module Name**- Module is a set of sessions based on specific skills from a group, under any of the three evidence-based therapies - DBT, CBT or ACT.
 For instance, Emotion Regulation.
 * **Module Image**- The image that is going to be used as a background for each module.